Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Table 2.
 Secondary signs of prolapse in a child

-Appearance Features Arachnodactyly, high stature, asthenic physique, elongated torso and shortened limbs, etc.
+Appearance Features Arachnodactyly, tall stature, asthenic physique, elongated torso and shortened limbs, etc.

-Head Long-headed, high "Gothic" sky, ears set lower than usual, etc.
+Head Long heads, high “Gothic” palate, ears set lower than usual, etc.

 Breast Concavity, elongation, scoliosis

-Skin Pale, thin, vulnerable skin, prone to bruising and abrasions
+Skin Paleness, thin vulnerable skin, tendency to bruises and abrasions

-According to available statistics, the diagnosis proceeds in parallel with other disorders in 89% of cases.
-In half of the children, pathology causes disharmonious development.
+According to available statistics, the diagnosis occurs in parallel with other disorders in 89% of cases.
+In half of the children, the pathology causes disharmonious development.

-The greatest number of complaints about the manifestation of MVP occurs in adolescents over 12 years old, while the majority of patients are girls.
+The largest number of complaints about the manifestation of MVP occur in adolescents over 12 years of age, with the majority of patients being girls.

-The appearance of symptoms is associated with changes in the hormonal background that have arisen due to the onset of adolescence.
-Often, young people have psycho-emotional disorders and depressive states.
-Often, prolapse in adolescents requires the supervision of not only a cardiologist, but also a neurologist and a psychotherapist.
+The appearance of symptoms is associated with hormonal changes that arise due to the onset of adolescence.
+Psycho-emotional disorders and depressive states are often registered in young people.
+Often, prolapse in adolescents requires observation not only by a cardiologist, but also by a neurologist and a psychotherapist.

 Another risk group is young girls.
-Although often the diagnosis is found in middle age.
-In the fair sex, PMK is in some cases associated with asthenic syndrome, autonomic dysfunction.
+Although the diagnosis is often discovered in middle age.
+In the fair sex, MVP is in some cases associated with asthenic syndrome and autonomic dysfunction.

 In pregnant women

-The pathology of the initial stage is found infrequently.
-However, in most cases this is not due to pregnancy, but to the identification of this valvular feature during the examination.
+Early stage pathology is rarely detected.
+However, in most cases this is not due to pregnancy, but to the identification of this valve feature during examination.
 Mitral valve prolapse and pregnancy require monitoring the health of the expectant mother by an obstetrician-gynecologist together with a cardiologist.
-With MVP of stage 2-3, complicated by regurgitation, a woman is given personal recommendations.
-Usually such patients are observed in specialized institutions.
+In case of stage 2-3 MVP complicated by regurgitation, the woman is given personal recommendations.
+Typically, such patients are observed in specialized institutions.

-Electrocardiography does not always allow to detect pathology, mainly echocardiography and ultrasound of the heart are recommended for diagnosis.
-Prolapse on the ECG can manifest itself as follows:
+Electrocardiography does not always detect pathology; echocardiography and ultrasound of the heart are mainly recommended for diagnosis.
+Prolapse on an ECG can manifest itself as follows:

-• scattered negative T-waves without displacement of the ST segment;
+• scattered negative T-waves without ST segment displacement;

-• negative T-waves in the leads from the arms, legs and left side of the chest against the background of a slight displacement of the ST segment;
+• negative T-waves in the leads from the arms, legs and left chest against the background of a slight displacement of the ST segment;

 • prolonged QT interval.

-People are born or "earn" prolapse later.
-The causes of myxomatous changes in the connective tissue are still not known for certain.
-Given the fact that MVP is usually combined with other pathologies, it is likely that the disease is genetically determined.
+People are born or “earn” prolapse later.
+The causes of myxomatous changes in connective tissue are still not known for certain.
+Considering the fact that MVP is usually combined with other pathologies, the disease is likely genetically determined.

 Why is this defect dangerous?

-MVP practically does not affect the quality of life, however, the risk of sudden cardiac death in a patient with this diagnosis increases up to 3-5 times.
+MVP has virtually no effect on the quality of life, but the risk of sudden cardiac death in a patient with this diagnosis increases up to 3-5 times.

 Table 3.
-Mitral valve prolapse: what is dangerous, the consequences
+Mitral valve prolapse: what is dangerous, consequences

-Rupture of tendon chords With a pronounced MVP, the device holding the valve can be torn off, leading to the separation of the sash
+Rupture of chordae tendineae With severe MVP, the apparatus holding the valve may be torn off, leading to separation of the leaflet

-Fibrin deposition on the valve Increased risk of thromboembolism
+Fibrin deposits on the valve Increased risk of thromboembolism

 Arrhythmia Any heart rhythm other than sinus (tachycardia, bradysystole, etc.)

-Sudden cardiac death Only in severe forms of heart failure against the background of prolapse
+Sudden cardiac death Only in severe forms of HF against the background of prolapse

 Can it disappear on its own?

 Some patients get rid of MVP without effort.
-When answering the question of whether mitral valve prolapse can disappear, a positive answer should be given.
+Answering the question of whether mitral valve prolapse can disappear, a positive answer should be given.

-Similar cases are recorded in children.
-The leaflets get stronger with age, and the valve comes to a normal state.
-However, such cases are also recorded in adults.
+Similar cases have been reported in children.
+The valves become stronger with age, and the valve returns to its normal state.
+However, similar cases have also been recorded in adults.

 How to treat?

 MVP only in rare cases requires special therapy.
-Basically, no treatment is required.
+In general, no treatment is required.

 Table 4.
 Mitral valve prolapse - treatment, drugs recommended by doctors